 - 10. Employees terminated as a direct result of valid reorganizations or reduction in force, shall be entitled to reinstatement to open positions for which they are qualified for a period not to exceed eighteen (18) months from the date of termination.
 Reinstatement consideration shall be limited to those specific positions of interest identified by the employee, in writing, prior to the date of termination.
-The District's obligations under this Subsection shall cease immediately upon rejection of any offer of reinstatement and/or employee's right to recall as defined in Subsection C.5 above. - 11.
+The District's obligations under this Subsection shall cease immediately upon rejection of any offer of reinstatement and/or employment by the District.
+However, nothing in this Section shall affect the employee's right to recall as defined in Subsection C.5 above. - 11.
 This procedure may be altered by mutual agreement of the parties.

-56. GRIEVANCE PROCEDURE
+55. GRIEVANCE PROCEDURE

 Each employee covered by this Agreement shall receive fair and just treatment in his/her employment relationship.
 No employee shall be disciplined, suspended or discharged except for just and sufficient cause.
 The following procedure shall be administered to assure the orderly resolution of employee grievances.
 A grievance is a claimed violation, misinterpretation, inequitable application or noncompliance with provisions of this Agreement or of District rules, regulations, or practice affecting status or working conditions of employees including matters of discipline.

 Whenever possible grievances will be promptly resolved by discussion between the employee and his/her immediate supervisor.
 If discussion does not result in a satisfactory resolution, the employee may present his/her grievance in writing.